 If you are interested in applying to teacher education programs outside of CEHHS (Music Education, or Agriculture Education) please make sure you have been in contact with a faculty advisor within that program.

-Additional Requirements: Minimum credit hours, content area GPA, and required courses completed, including AP and transfer, vary according to program area.
+Additional Requirements: Minimum credit hours, and required courses completed, including AP and transfer, vary according to program area.
 Please check with advisor and/or review the academic programs for your program area for further details.

-Transfer or Returning Students: If you are not a current UT student, you must be admitted to the university before your admission to teacher education can be finalized.
-Candidates may choose to apply to UT at this time.
+Transfer or Returning Students: If you are not a current UTK student, you must be admitted to the University before your admission to Teacher Education is finalized.
+Candidates may choose to apply to UTK at this time.
 Check with your advisor regarding classification as an undergraduate or a graduate student before submitting an application to the University.
-Admission to the University of Tennessee does not guarantee admission to teacher education, however, admission to UT is required before full admission to a teacher education program is official.
-For more information about UT admission, please click here.
+Admission to the University of Tennessee, Knoxville, does not guarantee admission to teacher education.
+However, admission to UTK is required before full admission to a teacher education program is official.
+For more information about UTK admission, please click here.